pycom/pycom-micropython-sigfox/docs/reference/asm_thumb2_hints_tips.rst

 The tutorial details the fact that assembler functions can support from zero to three arguments, which must (if used) be named ``r0``, ``r1`` and ``r2``.
-When the code executes the registers will be initialised to those values.
+When the code executes the registers will be initialized to those values.

 The data types which can be passed in this way are integers and memory addresses.
 With current firmware all possible 32 bit values may be passed and